 My first and only mini pump is still going strong.
 It’s small and light, has a rough pressure gauge, and fits both Presta and Schrader valves.

 This tiny little gizmo is essential for long tours.
 Use it to fill your presta tubes from a schrader pump, which is probably the only kind of pump you’ll find on the road in many places.

 Threadlocker to keep bolts from rattling loose on washboard gravel and other rough surfaces.
-Before discovering this I had bottle cages come loose and a friend even lost one of her rack bolts.
+Before discovering this I had bottle cages and rack bolts rattle loose.
 Comes in a tiny squeeze tube and is always in my repair kit.

 Wolf Tooth Components Master Link Pliers

 I resisted these for a long time, but finally got tired of wrestling with old cables to open impossibly sticky master links.
 These things do the trick easily every time.
 They’re light enough that I have no qualms about adding them to my portable repair kit.

 Can’t imagine a long tour or bikepacking trip without this.
 Tighten spokes, trim your nails, cut open packaging, open beer bottles… Technically it’s TSA approved for carry-on luggage (because there’s no knife blade) and I’ve carried it on airplanes many times.